nicholas-johnson/blindover/README.md

 Blind Over
 ==========

-A jQuery plugin to shade over and disable any element.
+A cute jQuery plugin to shade over and visually disable any element.
+Use it to indicate that

 ## Usage